spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-comments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when you add/remove comment tag (listed in config to comment is allowed.)
+Make sure that when you add or remove a comment tag (listed in config to comment is allowed.)

 {% endinfo_block %}